SJ23 Tech Tip D04, (Updated 2024-03-16) Frank May, Bob Schimmel

 2015 - The contact cement held fine for 7 years till water crept into the joint

 .
 This time I repaired it with G/Flex epoxy, which is what is holding the laminates in this photo.
 I let it cure at room temperature for about 4 days, scraped off the squeezed out epoxy with a sharp chisel and sanded each face smooth.
-But winter was coming and I had to install it back on the boat.
+But winter was coming and I had to install it on the boat.
 I'm happy to report that at the time of this photo the pad froze four times and still shows no deterioration.
 The laminate is now more rigid than the contact cement I originally used and has supported the outboard just fine since.

 2018 - I